TitansBane/Elysium/README.md

 Various other mods are used to flesh out all aspects of the game as well such as:

-1. [Morrowloot Miscellania](https://www.nexusmods.com/skyrimspecialedition/mods/27094) for overhauling Skyrim's loot system
+1. [Morrowloot Miscellania](https://www.nexusmods.com/skyrimspecialedition/mods/27094) for overhauling Skyrim's loot system.
-2. [Reliquary of Myth - Artifact Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/31612) for overhauling Skyrim’s unique items
+2. [Reliquary of Myth - Artifact Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/31612) for overhauling Skyrim’s unique items.
-3. [Animated Armoury - New Weapons with animations](https://www.nexusmods.com/skyrimspecialedition/mods/15394) which adds new weapons to Skyrim with custom attack animations, for both the Player and NPCs
+3. [Animated Armoury - New Weapons with animations](https://www.nexusmods.com/skyrimspecialedition/mods/15394) which adds new weapons to Skyrim with custom attack animations, for both the Player and NPCs.
-4. [Complete Crafting Overhaul Remastered](https://www.nexusmods.com/skyrimspecialedition/mods/28608) which overhauls the crafting component of the game
+4. [Complete Crafting Overhaul Remastered](https://www.nexusmods.com/skyrimspecialedition/mods/28608) which overhauls the crafting component of the game.
-5. [Weapons Armor Clothing and Clutter Fixes](https://www.nexusmods.com/skyrimspecialedition/mods/18994) which fixes bugs and inconsistencies for Skyrim's weapons, armors, clothing, jewelry, and clutter items
+5. [Weapons Armor Clothing and Clutter Fixes](https://www.nexusmods.com/skyrimspecialedition/mods/18994) which fixes bugs and inconsistencies for Skyrim's weapons, armors, clothing, jewelry, and clutter items.
-6. [Spell Perk Item Distributor](https://www.nexusmods.com/skyrimspecialedition/mods/36869) and [Enemy (R)evolution of Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/37228) allows for enemies to use spells and perks from mod-added stuff
+6. [Spell Perk Item Distributor](https://www.nexusmods.com/skyrimspecialedition/mods/36869) and [Enemy (R)evolution of Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/37228) allows for enemies to use spells and perks from mod-added stuff.
+7. [Experience](https://www.nexusmods.com/skyrimspecialedition/mods/17751) drastically changes how pacing in the game is accomplished.
+Rather than only getting experience on skill level-ups, you now gain experience level for completing quests and killing monsters.
+8. [Know Your Enemy](https://www.nexusmods.com/skyrimspecialedition/mods/13807) adds trait based weakness and resistances based on armor and enemy type.

 ### Quest and Encounter Mods